 After the pieces were ready to assemble (get it?), we cut a piece of thin cardboard to the size of the table.
 Then we placed each cutout where we thought it should generally go to help us look at the overall colors and character spread.
 More importantly, when this was done, we took a picture to remember where things were supposed to go.

 Then the hard part.
 Any cutout that was sitting on top with nothing else covering it up was taken off & placed into a separate pile.
 Then, smaller sections were disassembled to be glued on piece by piece.
 Within each small section, the glue was rolled onto the cardboard (we used Mod Podge glue from Joann's) and the first layer of cutouts were placed.
 The glue was then also rolled on top of the pieces to make sure they were flat & sealed.
 After the first layer of cutouts were placed in each section, the second and third layers were placed in the same fashion.
 For the edge pieces, the cutout was wrapped around the cardboard & glued onto the underside to ensure a clean look.
 The glue dried pretty fast, so once all the pieces had been placed, we rolled a final layer of glue to seal everything & make the top uniform.

-At Lowes, they sell plexiglass that can be cut to any size.
+They sell plexiglass that can be cut to any size at most hardware stores.
 We purchased some the same size as the table & sanded down the edges to make them more rounded.
 We placed glue dots along the edge of the cardboard to stick the comic book top to the table.
 One Glue dot was also placed at each corner & in the middle of the long edge so the plexiglass would sit nicely on the comic surface.
 The plexiglass is easy to clean & the comic books really show through!